- Information law; healthcare litigation

 - 0161 234 2448

 Chris specialises in healthcare law.
-He undertakes defendant clinical negligence litigation on behalf of institutional NHS clients, and represent such clients at inquests.
-Chris also provides advice on matters of governance and ethics, including withdrawal of treatment cases.
+He undertakes defendant clinical negligence litigation, including claims of utmost severity on behalf of NHS clients and represents such clients at inquests, including Article 2 and jury inquests.

 Main areas of expertise